 In order to protect the power supply from accidental disconnection, it's recommended to purchase a power cord anti-trip for installation.

-Connecting Power Cord Anti-trip
+Connecting Power Cord Anti-Trip (Optional) - part 1

 1. Place the smooth side of the fixing strap towards the power outlet and insert it into the hole on the side of it.